mpt-bootcamp/monitor/docs/LAB2.md

 ![problem host](images/problem-host-ack.png)

-**Resolving a problem to clear an alert**
+**Handling and resolving an alert**

-To fix and clear the unreachable alert we created by shutting the Zabbix agent, we just need to start the agent to fix the problem by executing this command at the runner host.
+To fix and clear an alert we just created by shutting the Zabbix agent, we just need to start the agent to fix the problem.

+From the runner\<n\> host, start the zabbix agent again

 ```console
 sudo systemtl start zabbix-agent